jonasbarsten/capiche-madmapper-dynamic-text-server/README.md

+# About:

+Pipes messages coming in via WebSocket to OSC.
+Needed this small middleware to be able to save presets and to send OSC from a client.

-# Installation:
+## Installation:

 `npm install`

-# Usage:
+## Usage:

 `ts-node server.ts`

-# Config:
+## Config:

+WebSocket server port defaults to `8085`

-MadMapper OSC destination port is default `8010`
+MadMapper OSC destination port defaults to `8010`

-MadMapper OSC destination IP is default `127.0.0.1`
+MadMapper OSC destination IP defaults to `127.0.0.1`

-This can be changed in `server.ts`
+All these may be changed in `server.ts`